ihalseide/Galaga/README.md

-# Galaga clone
+# Galaga (game clone)
+A clone of the arcade game Galaga written in Python with the Pygame library.
+Much inspiration for organization of code was taken from this repo: https://github.com/Hyungmook/MarioLevel1.

-Dependencies
+## Dependencies
-    - Python 3
+- Python v3.8
-    - pygame
+- pygame v1.9.6 `python -m pip install pygame`

-TODO
-  - main menu
-    - show scores
-    - title
-    - font
-  - play
-    - stages
-    - enemy programming
-    - player abduction
-      - double ship
-      - captured ship
-      - tractor beam
-    - shooting
-    - show stats on game over
-  - high score entry
-    - interface